 - Do a monthly self-skin exam to look for new or changing spots.

 I hope you find this information as part of your skin health journey.
-As an additional step of prevention and general care for your skin, I recommend booking a visit with a dermatologist in your area using Vaseline x HUED’s database HERE.
+As an additional step of prevention and general care for your skin, I recommend booking a visit with a dermatologist in your area using the Vaseline x HUED Find-a-derm tool.